Jack P. Juhan: Later career

 Juhan was appointed commanding officer of the 7th Marine Regiment in August 1953, but following the Armistice, he participated only in the defense of the Korean Demilitarized Zone and was finally succeeded by Colonel Wendell H. Duplantis in December 1953.
 However, he stayed in Korea and was appointed Chief of Staff of the 1st Marine Division under Major General Randolph M. Pate.
 For his service in Korea, Juhan received his second Bronze Star Medal with Combat "V" and also the Order of Military Merit, Eulji Medal with Silver Star by the Government of South Korea.

 Upon his return stateside in April 1954, Juhan was appointed deputy chief of staff of Department of the Pacific under Major General Ray A. Robinson, with the headquarters in San Francisco, California.
 However Juhan returned to Camp Lejeune soon after and was assigned to the president of the Joint Landing Force Board as his deputy.
 While served in this capacity, he was promoted to the rank of brigadier general in August 1954.
 In February 1955, he succeeded Brigadier General Edward W. Snedeker as assistant division commander of the 2nd Marine Division, located there, and remained in this capacity just until the beginning of July of that year.

 His next important assignment was as commanding general Force Troops, Fleet Marine Force Atlantic (FMFLANT).
 In this capacity, he was responsible for all independent units under FMFLANT such as support artillery units, antiaircraft artillery units, military police battalions, separate engineer units and other miscellaneous force units of the Fleet Marine Force, Atlantic.

 Juhan was succeeded by Brigadier General Sidney S. Wade in July 1957 and concluded his career as Deputy Base Commander, Camp Pendleton under Major General Reginald H. Ridgely Jr. and finally retired from the Marine Corps in July of the following year.
 He was advanced to the rank of major general for having been specially commended in combat.

 Retirement

 Following his retirement, Jack Juhan resided in Santa Fe, New Mexico, and worked as executive director of the United Way of Santa Fe County and later as director of Santa Fe Ski Basin.
 He was also active in the Veterans of Foreign Wars organization and the Military Order of the World Wars and was member of the Santa Fe Rotary Club.

-Major General Jack P. Juhan died on February 24, 2002, and was buried together with his wife, Mildred G. Gossett (1908–1987), with full military honors at Santa Fe National Cemetery.
-They had one daughter, Judith Dever Alexander.